Gabe Saporta: Other work

 On June 5, 2010, MTV aired an episode of When I Was 17, which focused on Gabe Saporta and discussed his life as a teenager.
 Saporta has hosted and been a correspondent for various music-related TV shows including being a presenter at the VMAs, a US correspondent for The EMAs and BBC1, and hosting several countdown shows on Fuse.

 In March 2013, Gabe Saporta was featured on "Make It Out This Town", the first single by American rapper Eve's fourth album Lip Lock.
 In 2015, Saporta started working with Beats1 Radio as on-air talent and show host.

 Beyond music, Saporta's other ventures include restaurants, real estate, and fashion.

 Personal life

 Saporta's father, Diego Saporta, studied medicine and became a physician in Montevideo.
-Disenchanted with the then-ineffective and somewhat corrupt health care system in Uruguay, among other reasons, the elder Saporta elected to leave the country with his family in the early 1980s.
+Disenchanted with the then-ineffective health care system in Uruguay, among other reasons, the elder Saporta elected to leave the country with his family in the early 1980s.
 As a result, he undertook his medical training for a second time in the United States.
 Gabe Saporta has described his father's perseverance as an inspiration.

 Saporta attended Rutgers University, where he majored in philosophy and political science.

 In May 2013, Saporta and Erin Fetherston got married.
 In March 2016, the couple welcomed their first child, a son.